aws/aws-fpga/FAQs.md

 **Q: Can I bring my own bitstream for loading on an F1 FPGA?**

 No. There is no mechanism for loading a bitstream directly onto the FPGAs of an F1 instance.
 All Custom Logic bitstreams are loaded onto the FPGA by the `aws ec2 fpga-local-load-image` API.
-Developers create an AFI by creating a Vivado Design Checkpoint (DCP) and submitting that DCP to AWS.
+Developers create an AFI by creating a Vivado Design Checkpoint (DCP) and submitting that DCP to AWS using `aws ec2 create-fpga-image` API.
 AWS creates the final AFI and bitstream from that DCP and returns an AFI ID for referencing that AFI.